galaxyproject/galaxy-hub/content/user-defined-toolbox-filters/index.md

 highlight: true
 ---

-ToolBox filters can be applied by an admin and/or by an user dynamically to filter the large list of tools.
+ToolBox filters can be applied by an admin and/or by a user dynamically to filter the large list of tools.

 <div class="alert alert-info" role="alert">
 Filters will only hide Tools from the User Interface, they are still available and can be made visible by means of HTML manipulation.
 That said this is not a security feature, it is intended to separate multiple groups of Tools and simplify the ToolBox.